Luos-io/Documentation/src/pages/demo_boards/boards_list/usb.md

 ![Port COM](../../../_assets/img/usb-2.png)

-Once the port is known, the connexion can be set on pyluos with python:
+Once the port is known, the connexion can be set on Pyluos with python:

 ```python
 device = Device('COM27')